KunjVPatel/KunjVPatel/README.md

 **`Data Scientist | Machine Learning Enthusiast`**

 Welcome to my GitHub!
-I'm a Data Scientist passionate about leveraging machine learning and statistical analysis to solve real-world problems.
-I have experience working with predictive modeling, data visualization, and automation.
+I'm a Data Scientist thats a big fan of FOSS, and does stuff.

 🌐 **Website**: [kunjml.com](https://www.kunjml.com/)
 🔗 **LinkedIn**: [linkedin.com/in/kunj-patel7](https://linkedin.com/in/kunj-patel7)